 Office of Student Employment

-All students must fill out W-4 and I-9 forms before they can be authorized to work.
+All students must complete W-4 and I-9 forms before they can be authorized to work.
 To complete these forms, students should visit the Office of Financial Aid located at 216 Tremont St, 4th floor.

 IRS form W-4 is the Employee’s Withholding Allowance Certificate.
 This certificate determines how much tax is withheld from an employee’s paycheck each pay period.
 Please note: the number of allowances claimed on the W-4 is not necessarily the number that will be claimed on your federal tax returns.
 The “exempt” status is only allowed for one year.
 Students who claim “exempt” are required to complete a new W-4 at the beginning of the new calendar year.
 International students cannot claim “exempt” status on the W-4 form.

 The Office of Financial Aid cannot provide students with advice regarding their tax exemptions.
 Students should fully read and understand the form before filling it out.
 If you feel you need further advice regarding tax status, we encourage you to consult with a certified public accountant or tax specialist.

 - Summer 2014 Emerson Employment